marsch/Architecture/evaluations/dataIntegrationWithDataHub.md

 ### Lim2
-In the ideal world advantages of the [hub-and-spoke](https://en.wikipedia.org/wiki/Spoke%E2%80%93hub_distribution_paradigm) architecture (hence usage of DataHub) only exist when synchornizing data between more than two systems (this conclusion can easily be proved with complexity calculation of the graph interconnectivity).
+In the ideal world advantages of the [hub-and-spoke](https://en.wikipedia.org/wiki/Spoke%E2%80%93hub_distribution_paradigm) architecture (hence usage of DataHub) only exist when synchronizing data between more than two systems (this conclusion can easily be proved with complexity calculation of the graph interconnectivity).
-However in the real world most of the times systems where data should be synchornized rarely provide sufficient functionality in their APIs that would enable practicle, reliable and performant data synchornization even between two systems.
+However in the real world most of the times systems where data should be synchronized rarely provide sufficient functionality in their APIs that would enable practical, reliable and performant data synchronization even between two systems.